rafael-ventura/Pet-Net/README.md

 <h1> Pet-Net </h1>

-<p> It was made just for a project presentation.
+<p> A prototype of a animal social media created as a project during my Web Developer class in College.
+Was my first contact with HTML, CSS and JavaScript! <br> It was made just for a project presentation.
 But can be more than that! <br>
  PS: This Social Media does not work with server yet!
 But i will try to make that and... maybe, locate in a domain.</p>

 <h2>The objective was: </h2>